jasperyzh/jy-wp/readme-setup_local_dev.md

 3. **Automated deployment** using GitHub Actions

 These deployment methods include:
-- Automatic backups before deployment
+- Automatic backups before deployment (only of files being modified)
-- Synchronization of theme files
+- Targeted synchronization of only modified theme/plugin files
-- Cache clearing after deployment
+- Non-destructive deployment (preserves existing files not in repository)
 - Protection of parent themes during deployment
 - Automatic installation of required parent themes if missing
+- Cache clearing after deployment

 For maximum reliability and version control, we're transitioning to a fully Git-based deployment strategy using GitHub Actions, which offers these additional benefits:
 - Complete version history